BilalAhmed-1998/Control-Emission/README.md

 # control_emission

 This is an Hybrid app developed in flutter framework.
-A Tracking System in which users can register and track all the trips of their trips including the map routes.
+A Tracking System in which users can register and track all the trips of vehicles with the help of map routes.

 It includes the followings: